openedx/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

    should not be shared, for example, Answerkey.pdf.

 .. warning::
    For PDF and image files, edX recommends that you use standard compression tools to reduce the file size before adding them to your course.

    If you have files that are larger than 50 MB after compression and need them for your course, contact your edX program manager.

    Furthermore, do not add video or audio files, or large data sets that are to be used by students.
 You should use YouTube or another hosting service to host multimedia files for your course.
 For information about storing large data sets for student use, contact your edX program manager.

 To upload files:

 #.
 From the **Content** menu, select **Files & Uploads**.
 #.
 Click **Upload New File**.
 #.
 In the **Upload New File** dialog box, click **Choose File**.

 #.
-In the **Open** dialog box, select the file that you want to upload,
+In the **Open** dialog box, select one or more files to upload, then click
-   then click **Open**.
+   **Open**.

    .. note::
       If you upload a file that has the same name as an existing course file, the original file is overwritten without warning.

-5. To upload another file, click **Load Another File** and repeat the previous step.
+5. To upload additional files, click **Load Another File** and repeat the previous step.

-6. To close the dialog box, click the **x** in the top right corner.
+6. To close the dialog box, click the **X** in the top right corner.

 You see the new files on the **Files & Uploads** page.